Vanguard Small-Cap ETF (NYSEARCA:VB) is Baldrige Asset Management LLC’s 5th Largest Position

-Baldrige Asset Management LLC lessened its stake in shares of Vanguard Small-Cap ETF (NYSEARCA:VB) by 1.0% in the third quarter, according to its most recent Form 13F filing with the SEC.
-The fund owned 44,117 shares of the company’s stock after selling 468 shares during the period.
-Vanguard Small-Cap ETF comprises about 4.0% of Baldrige Asset Management LLC’s holdings, making the stock its 5th biggest position.
-Baldrige Asset Management LLC’s holdings in Vanguard Small-Cap ETF were worth $9,647,000 as of its most recent filing with the SEC.
+Baldrige Asset Management LLC decreased its holdings in Vanguard Small-Cap ETF (NYSEARCA:VB) by 1.0% in the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 44,117 shares of the company’s stock after selling 468 shares during the period.
+Vanguard Small-Cap ETF accounts for about 4.0% of Baldrige Asset Management LLC’s holdings, making the stock its 5th biggest position.
+Baldrige Asset Management LLC’s holdings in Vanguard Small-Cap ETF were worth $9,647,000 at the end of the most recent quarter.

-Other hedge funds and other institutional investors also recently bought and sold shares of the company.
+Other institutional investors and hedge funds have also bought and sold shares of the company.
 Stonebridge Capital Advisors LLC increased its stake in shares of Vanguard Small-Cap ETF by 118.2% in the second quarter.
 Stonebridge Capital Advisors LLC now owns 120 shares of the company’s stock worth $27,000 after purchasing an additional 65 shares in the last quarter.
-Atticus Wealth Management LLC increased its stake in shares of Vanguard Small-Cap ETF by 101.3% in the third quarter.
-Atticus Wealth Management LLC now owns 151 shares of the company’s stock worth $33,000 after purchasing an additional 76 shares in the last quarter.
-MTM Investment Management LLC increased its stake in shares of Vanguard Small-Cap ETF by 690.0% in the third quarter.
-MTM Investment Management LLC now owns 158 shares of the company’s stock worth $35,000 after purchasing an additional 138 shares in the last quarter.
-Lake Point Wealth Management purchased a new position in shares of Vanguard Small-Cap ETF in the second quarter worth about $39,000.
-Finally, MCF Advisors LLC increased its stake in shares of Vanguard Small-Cap ETF by 507.7% in the second quarter.
-MCF Advisors LLC now owns 237 shares of the company’s stock worth $53,000 after purchasing an additional 198 shares in the last quarter.
+Atticus Wealth Management LLC boosted its position in shares of Vanguard Small-Cap ETF by 101.3% in the third quarter.
+Atticus Wealth Management LLC now owns 151 shares of the company’s stock valued at $33,000 after acquiring an additional 76 shares during the period.
+MTM Investment Management LLC boosted its position in shares of Vanguard Small-Cap ETF by 690.0% in the third quarter.
+MTM Investment Management LLC now owns 158 shares of the company’s stock valued at $35,000 after acquiring an additional 138 shares during the period.
+Lake Point Wealth Management bought a new position in shares of Vanguard Small-Cap ETF in the second quarter valued at approximately $39,000.
+Finally, MCF Advisors LLC boosted its position in shares of Vanguard Small-Cap ETF by 507.7% in the second quarter.
+MCF Advisors LLC now owns 237 shares of the company’s stock valued at $53,000 after acquiring an additional 198 shares during the period.

 Shares of VB stock traded up $0.72 during trading hours on Wednesday, reaching $226.80.
 The stock had a trading volume of 2,957 shares, compared to its average volume of 636,341.
 The stock’s fifty day simple moving average is $228.51 and its 200 day simple moving average is $224.95.
 Vanguard Small-Cap ETF has a 12 month low of $186.87 and a 12 month high of $241.06.